Xubobo0127/plate_interface_roughness_analytics/README.md

     Inline, Crossline, Distance, Depth
     620,245,1.501137e,5.946952e+03

-/example/                               Contains two cases to calculate the roughness indicator
+/example/                               Contains a case to calculate the roughness indicator

-    /example/2d/                        Example of 2d data
+    /example/2d                         Example of 2d data
-    /example/3d/                        Example of 3d data

 README                                  Help file

 LICENSE                                 License file

 #   4  How to use the Roughness-Length Method code

-    2d data    1.
-Use [acquire_list.bat] file to generate a list file at /data/ catalog
+               1. Use [acquire_list.bat] file to generate a list file at /data/ catalog
                2. Put the list file and code file in the same directory
                3. Set the appropriate parameters  (filename,times,t1,te,fid) and click Run

-    3d data    1.
-Put the data file and code file in the same directory
-               2. Set the appropriate parameters (filename,par,times,t1,te,fid) and click Run

 #   5  Parameter description of the Roughness-Length Method code

     filename                            Importdata File name

-    par                                 Select the parameters for calculation
-                                        par = 1,maximum residual;
-                                        par = 2,root mean square residual;
-                                        par = 3,fractal amplitude parameter;

     dis                                 Distance

     dep                                 Depth of the plate interface fault